davidpeach/composer-manuscript/README.md

 Manuscript will also install the package into the playground for you, using composer's symlink path option.
 Which means you can work on your package and see the changes update instantly.

+If there is already a playground - or any number of playgrounds - setup in your development directory, you will be first given the option to install your package in one of those.
+This is helpful if you are working on a number of complimentary packages side by side.

 ### Example code included
 I have included a small random quote generator class with fresh packages scaffolded.
 A route will also be added to the playground that will just return the value of that class's static method.
 This is just to show you something working from the start.